fleetdm/fleet/docs/Using Fleet/MDM-commands.md

 To restart a Windows host, we'll use the "Reboot" command documented by Windows [here](https://learn.microsoft.com/en-us/windows/client-management/mdm/reboot-csp).

-Our `restart-device.xml` file will have these contents instead:
+The `restart-device.xml` file will have this payload instead:

 ```xml
 <Exec>